 What do you suppose these three things have in common?
 They all bounce!

 Do you remember jumping on a trampoline as a kid?
 I sure do.
 That feeling of almost flying as you bounced as high as you possibly could was amazing.
 When was the last time you felt that free, that unencumbered?
-Very few things in life give you that feeling of freedom that defying gravity while you soar upwards brings you.
-I’m not sure trampolines are still a big deal anywhere, but they invoke wonderful memories for me.
+Very few things in life give you that feeling of freedom that defying gravity does.
+When you soar upwards then plummet down just to bounce back up again.
+Trampolines invoke wonderful memories for me.

 Then there is our friend the kangaroo, a truly extraordinary creature.
 They bounce along at incredible speeds.
 Did you know that for short sprints they get up to 44 mph, and on longer runs they can maintain a speed of 25 mph for up to a mile.
 All these while they are carrying little ones in the big front safety pouch.
 My mind is like a kangaroo sometimes.
 Jumping from thought to thought.
 I’m not a very focused individual and as thoughts bombard my brain, I mentally bounce all over the place and usually at a pretty high rate of speed.

 Finally, there are red rubber balls.
 One of my favorite old 60’s song is named Red Rubber Ball.
 The singer laments his inability to stay away from his cheating girlfriend and keeps bouncing back to her like a red rubber ball.
 I sometimes feel like this is how I interact with God.
 I wander off mentally, physically or emotionally.
 Then when I finally come to my senses, I go bouncing back to him.
 Of course, there are some days when I feel like a kangaroo jumping on a trampoline trying to catch a red rubber ball!
 So much bouncing around.
 So many distractions.